 Other ways of transacting with IP Australia

-You should be aware that there are some inherent risks associated with the transmission of information via the Internet.
-If you do not wish to use eServices, you can transact with us by post, fax, telephone or in person at our office (contact information)
+Although we do our best to secure your information, you should be aware that there are inherent risks associated with transmitting information via the Internet.
+If you do not wish to use eServices or our Alternate Lodgement Services website, you can transact with us by post, fax, telephone or in person.

 The Australian Government is committed to maintaining a safe, secure, resilient and trusted online environment that supports Australia's national security and maximises the benefits of the digital economy.
 In support of this goal, the Government provides a range of advice and assistance for Australians to help them stay safe online.